apagajewski/Apricity-Screengrabs/README.md

-# Apricity_OS
+# Apricity OS
-Apricity OS, a new operating system
+Just a collection of screengrabs for temporary use